matfolio/controlled_component/README.md

 ```
 plugins: [transform-object-rest-spread]
 ```
-##### So you now have the flexibility to use Object rest/spread syntax as much as u desired.
+##### So you now have the flexibility to use Object rest/spread syntax as much as you desired.

 ```
 npm install webpack -g